junhao12131/blaze/README.md

 the other one is with hand-optimized parallel for loops to illustrate that Blaze can approach similar performance as hand-optimized code;

 ### Word Frequency Count and Comparison to Apache Spark
-The task counts the number of occurrences of each unique word from a text file, which contains about 0.4 billion words in total.
+This task counts the number of occurrences of each unique word from a text file, which contains about 0.4 billion words in total.
 The performance of Blaze is compared to Apache Spark (from AWS EMR 5.20.0) on several AWS EC2 r5.xlarge instances.

 ![Word Frequency Count Performance](https://raw.githubusercontent.com/junhao12131/blaze/master/test/benchmark/plot/wordcount_speed.png)